 |Annual fee||None, with paid Costco membership||None|

 These cards have a lot of similarities.
-They both offer excellent rewards for gas purchases and 3% back on travel and dining.
+They both offer excellent rewards for gas purchases and dining.
 These cards both have no annual fee and no foreign transaction fees.

 Still, both of these cards have their strengths and weaknesses.
 The Costco Anywhere Visa offers 2% cash back for Costco purchases, while the Sam’s Club Mastercard surprisingly only offers 1% cash back at Sam’s Club.

-Yet the Sam’s Club card offers slightly better cash back on gas — 5% compared to 4% — as well as the initial $45 statement credit when you sign up and make a $45 purchase the same day.
+Yet the Sam’s Club card offers slightly better cash back on gas — 5% compared to 4% with Costco.

 With both cards, if you cancel your card for any reason before February, you’ll never receive the cash back you’ve earned the previous year.